pygame/pygame/docs/reST/tut/MoveIt.rst

 memory from one place to another.
 Actually, it is a bit more advanced than straight copying of memory, since it needs to handle things like pixel formats, clipping, and scanline pitches.
-Advanced blitters can also handle things like transparancy and other special effects.
+Advanced blitters can also handle things like transparency and other special effects.

 Going From The List To The Screen